Ultrasound-guided shoulder injection for frozen shoulder treatment

 Radial ESWT Combined with Physical Therapy Outperforms Sham

-Randomized controlled trial found radial shockwave combined with physical therapy produced significantly greater reductions in pain and disability than sham plus physical therapy at 12 weeks, with meaningful improvements in shoulder flexion, abduction, and external rotation.
+Randomized controlled trial (Sharahili et al., 2025) found radial shockwave combined with evidence-based physical therapy produced significantly greater reductions in pain and disability than sham plus physical therapy at 12 weeks, with meaningful improvements in shoulder flexion, abduction, and external rotation.

 View on PubMed →